tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > Note that this will update your `package.json` with a new dependency.

+> You might see a lot of warning messages if you are using NPM v2, it is okay and if you are interested to know more about these warning, you can [read here](http://blog.npmjs.org/post/110924823920/npm-weekly-5).

 That's it!
 Now we can use Angular 2's power in our Meteor app!

 ## HTML